JorelAli/CommandAPI/docssrc/src/internal.md

 There are a few arguments that aren't implemented.
 Here's why:

-- `minecraft:angle` is basically just a `FloatArgument` with a minimum value of -180 (inclusive) and a maximum value of 180 (exclusive).

 - `minecraft:entity_anchor` - This argument only has two values: `eyes` and `feet`.
 It's incredibly unnecessary for any other purpose and is easier to implement with a `MultiLiteralArgument`.

 - `minecraft:item_slot` - Bukkit's implementation of item slot numbers differs very wildly to Minecraft's implementation of item slot numbers.
 This difference makes it near-impossible to have a suitable middle-ground for item slot numbers that ensures that invalid numbers cannot be passed to the wrong inventory type.
 An implementation of this would require a rewrite of the current system to maintain proper inventory slot access safety.
 - `minecraft:nbt`, `minecraft:nbt_path`, `minecraft:nbt_tag` - You've got the `NBTCompoundArgument`, that's good enough, right? ¯\\\_(ツ)\_/¯